The 3 most common shoulder injuries in the gym

 Shoulder pain is one of the main reasons people come into clinic and can be very debilitating and affect your gym workouts.
 We treat a lot of clients who go to the gym so we have a solid insight into gym injuries.
 At worse you may have to stop doing weights completely and let the injury rest.
 Finding out exactly what is wrong with your shoulder is important in understanding how to best treat it.
 When this is known you can then know exactly what you can do in the gym without aggravating your pain also improving your form.

 These are the most common injuries we see in clinic in order of frequency:

 1) Shoulder impingement.

-Causes can include repetitive pushing motions like push ups, bench press, over head press.
+Causes can include repetitive pushing motions like push ups, bench press, over head press, lateral and front raises, dips, lat pull downs and chin-ups.
 Often the reason these actions cause pain is due to instability in the shoulder girdle, muscle imbalances (tightness in the pectoralis major and minor pulling the scapula forward, weakness in the stabilises and the rhomboids mid trapezius), winging scapula or poor posture.

 Having good form, setting the shoulders and making sure the shoulder doesn't come forward when lifting is important as this forward movement of the shoulder means that the humerus comes into a position where the tendon can get pushed up against the acromion of the shoulder.